How did Help for Heroes start?

 Yes, an increasing number of people are setting up legacies.
 Every legacy left to Help for Heroes will make a vital difference to current and future generations of wounded Servicemen and women.
 Remembering Help for Heroes in your Will means the Charity can confidently plan and fund further initiatives to guarantee the injured and ill will be looked after for the rest of their lives.

-As at September 2015, the Charity employs 317 people around the UK.
+We currently employ around 400 people around the UK.
 Help for Heroes’ rates of pay for senior staff are among the lowest of any major charity in the country.
 Help for Heroes cannot offer top-quality support to those most in need if the Charity does not employ professional people, many of whom are recognised experts in their field.
+We employ many Veterans or people who have close links to the military.
+Approximately one third of our staff have links to the military or are from military families.
+We believe this helps us better understand the needs of our beneficiaries.

 No. The Help for Heroes Trustees govern the Charity on a voluntary basis.